- Train in as little as 4 months at your pace

 - How long does it take to finish the course?

-The AHIMA-approved Professional Medical Coding and Billing program includes 635 hours of curriculum.
+The AHIMA-approved Professional Medical Coding and Billing with Applied PCS program includes 640 hours of curriculum.
 Since the program is completely self-paced and the online training format allows you the flexibility to study as much or as little as your schedule allows, the time it takes you to complete the course will vary from other students.
 Some students are able to complete their training program in as little as 4 months (working on the course full-time, 8 hours a day 5 days a week) and others, who are more limited in the time they can devote to the course, take longer (for example, students who can devote about 20 hours a week may finish in about 8 months).

-Every student who enrolls in Career Step’s Professional Medical Coding and Billing program receives an initial 12-month period of enrollment.
+Every student who enrolls in Career Step’s Professional Medical Coding and Billing with Applied PCS program receives an initial 12-month period of enrollment.
 Though the programs are designed to be completed in 4 months of full-time study, you'll have a full year to complete your training.
 If you need extra time to complete the course after your initial one-year enrollment, we have 4-month extensions available for purchase.

 - How do I find work after graduation?